-To provide investors with additional information regarding our financial statements, we disclose Adjusted OIBDA, which is a non-GAAP measure.
-QVC defines Adjusted OIBDA as operating income plus depreciation and amortization, stock-based compensation, fire related costs, net and Rocky Mount inventory losses).
+To provide investors with additional information regarding our financial statements, we disclose Adjusted OIBDA (defined below), which is a non-GAAP measure.
+QVC defines Adjusted OIBDA as operating income plus depreciation and amortization, stock-based compensation, fire related costs, net and Rocky Mount inventory losses, and excluding gain on sale of fixed assets.
 QVC's chief operating decision maker and management team use this measure of performance in conjunction with other measures to evaluate the businesses and make decisions about allocating resources among the businesses.
 QVC believes that this is an important indicator of the operational strength and performance of the segments by identifying those items that are not directly a reflection of each segment's performance or indicative of ongoing business trends.
 In addition, this measure allows QVC to view operating results, perform analytical comparisons and perform benchmarking among its businesses and identify strategies to improve performance.
 Accordingly, Adjusted OIBDA should be considered in addition to, but not as a substitute for, operating income, net income, cash flow provided by operating activities and other measures of financial performance prepared in accordance with U.S generally accepted accounting principles ("U.S. GAAP").